Helping Global Transition To Low Carbon Future

 As Nevada has become home to an increasing number of lithium-ion battery companies over the last ten years, the Silver State now has a tremendous economic opportunity to create jobs across the supply chain: from raw materials to high-tech manufacturing, and in geographic areas both rural and urban.

-Ioneer has entered into formal memorandums of understanding with Nevada lithium battery manufacturers: Dragonfly Energy in Reno (the company behind Battle Born Batteries), and Nextech Batteries in Carson City.
+Ioneer has entered into formal memorandums of understanding with Nevada lithium battery manufacturers: Dragonfly Energy in Reno (the company behind Battle Born Batteries), Nextech Batteries in Carson City, and Lithion in Henderson.
 As production commences it is our desire that a portion of the lithium carbonate produced at Rhyolite Ridge will be utilized by these battery manufacturers and thereby creating a robust lithium supply chain right here in the Silver State.

 DOMESTIC PRODUCTION OF CRITICAL RESOURCES PROTECTS PEOPLE & THE ENVIRONMENT